Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Purity of a 2D oscillator coupled to an optical cavity mode

 \subsection{Rotating wave approximation}

 To gain insight, we will start by applying the rotating wave approximation, which means that we exclude ultrastrong coupling and consider the resolved sideband limit $\kappa/\omega_b \rightarrow 0$.
 To simplify, we specialize to isotropic friction, i.e., $\gamma_x = \gamma_y$, and thus set $\eta_m = 0$.
-In terms of standard phonon annihilation operators defined by
+In terms of the standard phonon annihilation operator $\hat{b}_0$ for the bright mode, defined in Equation \eqref{eq:PhononAnnihilationOperator}, and the phonon annihilation operator $\hat{d}_0$ for the dark mode, defined similarly, the equations of motion then become